amplience/dc-demostore-core/README.md

 info: run completed in [ 3m20s ]
 ```

+> Note: If you ever need to revert, simply run the `cleanup` command.

 ## Change dc-demostore-core Config / Point to your account
 - Create a .env.local file on the root of your project: